John Galliano

 John Charles Galliano (born 28 November 1960) is a British fashion designer.
 He was the creative director of his eponymous label John Galliano and French fashion houses Givenchy and Dior.
 From 2014 to 2024, Galliano was the creative director of Paris-based fashion house Maison Margiela.
 Galliano has been named British Designer of the Year four times.
 In a 2004 poll for the BBC, he was named the fifth most influential person in British culture.
+The Metropolitan Museum of Art planned for the Costume Institute's Spring 2027 exhibition to be a retrospective of Galliano's work.
+Following renewed criticism over the designer's antisemitic remarks in 2011, the museum and the designer announced the cancellation of the exhibition in August 2026.

 Early life and education

 Galliano was born in Gibraltar to a Gibraltarian father of Italian descent, Juan Galliano, and a Spanish mother, Ana Guillén, and has two sisters.
 His father worked as a plumber.
 Though registered at birth as John Charles Galliano, he has given his full name in interviews as Juan Carlos Antonio Galliano-Guillén.
 Galliano's family moved to England when he was six, settling in Streatham and later Dulwich and Brockley, in South London.
-He was raised in a strict Catholic family.
+He was raised in a strict Roman Catholic family.

 Galliano attended St. Anthony's Primary School, Dulwich and Wilson's Grammar School in London.
 He went on to study at Central Saint Martins and graduated in 1984 with a first class honours degree in Fashion Design.
 His graduating collection was inspired by the French Revolution and entitled Les Incroyables.
 The collection received positive reviews and was bought in its entirety for resale in the London fashion boutique Browns.